wavebeem/wavebeem.com/src/drafts/stop-using-js-foreach/index.md

 to a perfectly consistent and new approach in one single step is challenging on any code base of a non-trivial size.

-## Could this be related to Ruby's own distaste for for...in loops?
+## Could this be related to Ruby's own distaste of for...in loops?

 Ruby has its own `for...in` loop, but it has
 [a couple weird caveats](https://docs.ruby-lang.org/en/2.4.0/syntax/control_expressions_rdoc.html#label-for+Loop)